amiaopensource/audioqc/README.md

 Usage: `audioqc [options] TARGET`
 Target can be either individual files, or a directory.
 This will result in a CSV output to your desktop.

+Available options are:

+    -a, --all
+    -b, --bext-scan
+    -c, --checksum
+    -d, --dropout-scan
+    -e, --Extension=val
+    -m, --meta-scan
+    -o, --options
+    -p, --Policy=val
+    -s, --signal-scan

 A standard profile of settings and options is stored in the configuration file.
 If audioqc is run with no options, these stored options will be used as a default profile.
 To change default settings run `audioqc -o` or `audioqc --options` to edit the values contained in the associated file `audioqc.config`.
+Desired defaults can be added to the line `default_options` and separated with commas.
+Choices are: `meta, bext, signal, md5` and by default all of these modes are enabled.

 Examples:
 * `audioqc -h` This will display all available options